stencila/encoda/README.md

 We'll be developing converters based on demand from users.
 So if you'd like to see a converter for your favorite format, look at the [listed issues](https://github.com/stencila/convert/issues) and comment under the relevant one.
 If there is no issue regarding the converter you need, [create one](https://github.com/stencila/convert/issues/new).

-You can also provide your feedback on the friendly [Stencila Community Forum](https://community.stenci.la) and [Stencila Gitter channel](https://gitter.im/stencila/stencila).
+You can also provide your feedback on the friendly [Sthttps://github.com/stencila/convert/issues/24encila Community Forum](https://community.stenci.la) and [Stencila Gitter channel](https://gitter.im/stencila/stencila).